astoeckel/temporal_basis_transformation_network/README.md

 # Temporal Basis Transformation Network

-This repository implements a TensorFlow Keras layer for temporal convolution with a set of FIR filters.
+The code in this repository implements a TensorFlow Keras layer for temporal convolution with a set of FIR filters;
-These FIR filters may form a temporal basis transformation; hence the name of this network.
+these FIR filters form a temporal basis and hence transform an input signal into a generalized Fourier representation.

-This layer can for example be used to construct temporal convolution network networks.
+Although the code was mostly designed with fixed temporal convolutions (such as the Fourier or LDN bases) in mind, the layer can also be used to learn the FIR filters using backprop.
-Although the code was mostly designed with fixed temporal convolutions (such as the Fourier or LDN bases) in mind.
+This is exactly the idea behind Temporal Convolution Networks.

 ![Forward and inverse transformation example](doc/forward_inverse_example.png)